jeffreykegler/old_kollos/design/evaluate.md

 ## Performing the evalution

-First, the Libmarpa parse should be turned into a tree, with each node is a `libmarpa-node` Lua object.
+First, the Libmarpa parse should be turned into a tree, where each node is a `libmarpa-node` Lua object.
-The array of the Lua object should have the Libmarpa rule as its first first element.
+The array of the `libmarpa-node` object should have the ID of the Libmarpa rule as its first first element.
 The remaining elements should be its
-RHS children.
-These children will be represented by other `libmarpa-node` objects, if they are non-terminals.
+RHS children -- either terminal or non-terminals.
+Non-terminals are other `libmarpa-node` objects.
+Terminals are nulling symbols or lexemes, in some suitable representation.
 This tree of `libmarpa-node` objects and terminals should be evaluated left-to-right, bottom-to-top.